commoncrawl/web-languages/README.md

 ## What if my favorite language isn't in the list?

-If you don't see your language, please open a Github issue, or send us an email at web-languages@commoncrawl.org.
+If you don't see your language, please open a Github issue, or send us an email at web-languages ZAT commoncrawl ZOT org.
 It could be that your language is here but has an unfamiliar name, or perhaps we need to add it.
 This list was started with the list in ISO-639-6, which is, like any world-wide standard, an imperfect list.